Arthur Võõbus: Biography

-Arthur Võõbus was born in Matjama village, Tartu County, Livonia, Russian Empire as the son of a teacher.
+Arthur Vööbus was born in the village of Matjama, Tartu County, Livonia, Russian Empire as the son of a teacher.
 In 1928, he completed his schooling at the Hugo Treffner Gymnasium in Tartu, then in 1932 his studies at the Theological Faculty of the University of Tartu.
 That same year he was ordained a priest.
 From 1933 to 1940 he was a pastor in the Estonian Evangelical Lutheran Church in Tartu.
-Arthur Võõbus graduated as master of theology in 1934 with a thesis on "The true Christian, true Christian life and the true Christian church by Soren Kirkegaard".
-In parallel, Arthur Võõbus worked in libraries and manuscript collections in Rome, Paris, London, Berlin and Leipzig on theological texts in Syriac.
+Arthur Vööbus graduated as master of theology in 1934 with a thesis on "The true Christian, true Christian life and the true Christian church by Soren Kirkegaard."
+In parallel, Arthur Vööbus worked in libraries and manuscript collections in Rome, Paris, London, Berlin and Leipzig on theological texts in Syriac.
 His language skills were acquired at the university under Uku Masing.

 In 1936 he married Ilse Luksep, a daughter of a wealthy merchant family, which, along with his job in a large parish, provided the material basis for his research.
-Towards the end of the 1930s Võõbus worked on the publication of Syriac texts.
-In 1940 he fled the Soviet occupation of Estonia to Germany.
+Towards the end of the 1930s, Vööbus worked on the publication of Syriac texts.
+In 1940, he fled the Soviet occupation of Estonia to Germany.
 His dissident attitude led to observation by the Gestapo.
-After the occupation of Estonia by German troops Võõbus returned to Estonia.
+After the occupation of Estonia by German troops Vööbus returned to Estonia.
 His doctoral thesis in 1943 at the University of Tartu was concerned with monasticism in Syria, Mesopotamia and Persia before the 10th Century.